WalletConnect/walletconnect-docs/docs/api/push/push.md

 1. Use the [hosted](./prerequisites.md/#hosted-platform-recommended) platform (recommended).
 2. Self-Host our [server](https://github.com/WalletConnect/echo-server).
-3. Write their own implementation.
+3. Write their own implementation using the [spec](../../specs/servers/echo/echo-server-api.md).

 :::note
 For inquiries about self-hosting, please contact [Luther](https://t.me/lutherwc) or [Harry](https://t.me/theharryet) on Telegram.